BTCxZelko/Guides/README.md

 # What is Samourai Dojo?
-Samourai Dojo is a Docker loadout of a full bitcoind node run completely over Tor for increased privacy and connects to your Samourai Wallet from anywhere without any port configuring.
+>Samourai Dojo is the backing server for Samourai Wallet.
+Provides HD account & loose addresses (BIP47) balances & transactions lists.
+Provides unspent output lists to the wallet.
+PushTX endpoint broadcasts transactions through the backing bitcoind node

 For more information on Samourai Wallet, Dojo, and Whirlpool visit their the Samourai Wallet Github [Here](https://github.com/Samourai-Wallet)

 # Samourai Wallet's Dojo Installation Guides for RPi4 and Odroid N2
 Repo will serve as a central hub to find installation guides for RPi4 and Odroid N2, as well as external application guides